|

 Jin Dynasty (1115-1234) and later extended to a large scale in the

-the addition of many new halls, pavilions and gardens and gave it a
+ordered the addition of many new halls, pavilions and gardens and

-new name, Jingyi Garden (Garden of Tranquility and Pleasure).
+gave it a new name, Jingyi Garden (Garden of Tranquility and

-Yuanming Yuan (the Old Summer Palace) were set on fire, lots of relics
+and the Yuanming Yuan (the Old Summer Palace) were set on fire, lots

-in the Fragrant Hills were damaged by foreign troops.
-Since 1949, with
+of relics in the Fragrant Hills were damaged by foreign troops.

-a half-century's restoration and development by Chinese government,
+Since 1949, with a half-century's restoration and development by

 Use your browsers "Go Back" button to return to the